harrymatthews50/MeshEditor/README.md

 - BatchMeshEditor enables batch processing of multiple files loading files from a source directory and outputting them into a destination directory.
 ### Demos
 Check the demos folder for:
-- demo_MeshEditorEditMode.py which runs the Mesheditor in 'edit' (see below for explanation of the controls)
+- demo_MeshEditorEditMode.py which runs the MeshEditor in 'edit' mode (see below for explanation of the controls)
 - demo_MeshEditorLandmarkMode.py which runs the MeshEditor in 'landmark mode' (see below for explanation of the controls)
 - demo_BatchMesheditor.py which runs the BatchMeshEditor to process multiple scans in sequence To run them make sure you modify the call to sys.path.append at the beginning of the script (see installation above)